 Read on to compare the Casper and Helix side by side and find the best mattress for you.

 Shopping for a new mattress?
-Both Casper and Helix are great bed-in-a-box beds that make it easy to purchase them on the web and deliver to your doorstep.
-Casper is a memory foam mattress that makes a great match for the average sleeper while Helix is a hybrid bed that you can customize to your liking.
+Both Casper and Helix are bed-in-a-box beds making it easy to purchase them on the web.
+Casper is a memory foam mattress that makes a great match for the average sleeper while Helix is a hybrid bed, able to be customized to your liking.
 You can’t go wrong with either brand so which should you choose?
 Keep reading to figure out which is best for you!

 Universal firmness mattress for the average sleeper